aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-filtering/apply-advanced-filter-of-microsoft-excel-to-display-records-meeting-complex-criteria/_index.md

 **copyTo**

-The range where copying data to.
+The range to copy data to.

 **uniqueRecordOnly**

-Only displaying or copying unique rows.
+Indicates whether to display or copy only unique rows.

 ## **Apply Advanced Filter of Microsoft Excel to Display Records Meeting Complex Criteria**